-Key comparisons of income sources are provided in graphic form on the following page:
+Key comparisons of revenues & expenditures are provided in graphic form below:

-KEY ACCOMPLISHMENTS - 2016
+KEY ACCOMPLISHMENTS - 2017

 Your health department is a vital member or sponsor of numerous partnerships and coalitions in the County.
 We understand that as a single organization we can accomplish some things and make a difference but as part of larger groups we can contribute to lasting worthwhile changes.
-Keeping with the tradition of being a community citizen we proudly participate in and strongly support the Cowley County Healthy Communities Coalition, Safe Kids Cowley County, Breastfeeding Advocates of Cowley County, Clean Air Cowley County and the Local Environmental Protection Committee.
+Keeping with the tradition of being a community citizen we proudly participate in and strongly support RISE Cowley, Safe Kids Cowley County, Breastfeeding Advocates of Cowley County, Clean Air Cowley County and the Local Environmental Protection Committee.